-Myanmar was until very recently quite a tricky country to visit, but certainly not impossible – yet it has long been a roadblock to overland routes between India and SE Asia.
-It is now opening up and has become a straightforward inclusion on an overland SE Asian route (i.e. Thailand – Myanmar overland).
+Myanmar was until very recently quite a tricky country to visit, certainly not impossible yet it has long been a roadblock to overland routes between India and SE Asia.
+It is now opening up though, and has become a straightforward inclusion on an overland SE Asian route (i.e. Thailand – Myanmar overland).
 The border with India’s also been open on & off for the last few years; when open, it allows for overland travel between India and SE Asia.
 As of August 2018, a new border agreement was finally signed and the India-Myanmar border is presently open with no special permits required (just the usual tourist visas).

 Where I’ve been in Myanmar